Wyoming accident claims 5 lives, 4 from Colorado

 BAGGS, Wyo.
 (AP) — A SUV crossed the center line of a highway in south-central Wyoming and collided with a pickup truck, killing four members of a Colorado family and another person.

-The Wyoming Highway Patrol said Monday that the accident occurred about 2:50 p.m.
-Friday on Wyoming 789 in Carbon County.
+The Wyoming Highway Patrol said Monday the accident occurred about 2:50 p.m.
+Friday on Wyoming 789, 22 miles north of Baggs.

-The patrol says a southbound 2010 Nissan Armada driven by 44-year-old Heather White, of Peyton, Colorado, collided head-on with a 2008 Chevrolet Silverado pickup pulling a trailer.
+The patrol says a northbound 2010 Nissan Armada driven by 44-year-old Heather White, of Peyton, Colorado, collided head-on with a 2008 Chevrolet pickup pulling a trailer.
 Both vehicles caught fire.

-White and her three children who were with her died at the scene.
+White and her three children, aged 12, 15 and 16, died at the scene.

 Most Read Stories

-Note: This story has been corrected to show SUV traveling north.